Chrissweir/Countdown-Numbers-Game/README.md

 ## Limitations: ##
 * The program currently prints out duplicate answers to the solved equations.
 * The time complexity is rather large but with extra tweaks to the algorithm it could be reduced, however I was unable do as such.

+# Reverse Polish Notation #
+I secondly attempted to implement **Reverse Polish Notation (RPN)** which is a way of expressing arithmetic expressions that avoids the use of brackets to define priorities for evaluation of operators.
+I first heard about this method when it was mentioned in a lecture by Dr. Ian McLoughlin.
+I realized my brute force algorithm was not efficient so I decided to research this method.
+The article at http://www-stone.ch.cam.ac.uk/documentation/rrf/rpn.html provided me with the basic knowledge of how this algorithm works.